amafil/mssql-dev-docker/README.md

 Password: personalPassword0
 ```

-if you want to change password can change `Dockerfile`
+if you want to change default password edit `Dockerfile`

 ```
     ...